joelpierre/flexigridcss/README.md

 You can either use that file or download the Sass source files to customize the variables and change the default grid structure.

 There is **no** JavaScript included.
 This is just a helpful style layer to add to your development and is not a full proof solution.
 It was made for developers needing a solid foundation and a foundation only.

-There are planned components to be styled and built however not enough to build a site from like bootstrap or foundation.
+There are planned elements to be styled and built however not enough to build a site from like bootstrap or foundation.

 ## The Grid

 #### What do we have as of now?
 At present we have the basic ``.container > .row > .flex-x-x`` setup.

 ##### Container/Container-fluid
 All ``.container / .container-fluid``'s are ``display: flex;``.
 With ``.container`` having a fixed width and ``.container-fluid`` having the width of the entire viewport.